raganwald-deprecated/homoiconic/2012/01/reuseable-abstractions.md

-# Reusable Abstractions in CoffeeScript and JavaScript
+# Reusable Abstractions in CoffeeScript (and JavaScript!)

 [David Nolan][swan] made a really interesting observation: